NBorchuck/CS-3502-CPU-Sim-Project-StartingPoint/readme.md

 # CPU-Simulator using Windows Forms

 This project provides a Windows Forms application that demonstrates common CPU scheduling algorithms through an interactive graphical interface.
-Each algorithm prompts for basic input and displays the resulting waiting or turnaround times using message boxes and on-screen tables.
+Process data is entered via a DataGrid, and results are displayed in formatted tables showing waiting times, turnaround times, and other scheduling metrics.

 **Fork maintained by Chris Regan** - Original creator: Francis (used with permission)